The Art and Science of Poisoned Weapons in Ancient Warfare

 African Poison Arrows: The San and the Akan

 In southern Africa, the San people developed some of the most potent arrow poisons known to humanity.
 They used the poison from the Diamphidia beetle larva, which contains a heat-stable polypeptide that causes a drop in blood pressure and cardiac arrest.
-The poison was applied to wooden arrows using animal fat as a binder, then dried in the shade.
-Warriors carried arrows in a special quiver that prevented the poison from rubbing off.
+The poison was applied to wooden arrows using animal fat as a binder, then dried in the shade to prevent degradation.
+Warriors carried arrows in a special quiver that prevented the poison from rubbing off, and they took care never to touch the tips with bare skin.
 The Akan people of West Africa used poison from the Strophanthus hispidus plant for their arrows and crossbows, recording detailed recipes that included precise proportions of latex and water.
+These recipes were closely guarded secrets, passed down only within specific families or guilds.

 The Amazonian Blowgun: Curare and Precision